joogoo/bullet-train-php-sample/README.md

 #### Configure your feature flags

-- Go to [http://localhost:8082/](http://localhost:8082/) and sign-in with the super admin account you created previously.
+- Go to [http://localhost:8082/](http://localhost:8082/) and sign in with the super admin account you created previously.

 - Create an organization, a project and finally 2 feature flags: